Pet Ultrasonography Consults in Montclair, NJ

 When Is a Pet Ultrasound Recommended?

-We may recommend pet ultrasound when bloodwork reveals abnormal blood levels, when urine test results are inconclusive, or when a mass is palpated during an exam.
-Ultrasound for pets can also support accurate diagnosis of digestive disorders, urinary issues, or endocrine diseases by allowing us to examine internal structures with precision.
+We may recommend a pet ultrasound when bloodwork reveals abnormal values, when urine test results are inconclusive, or when a mass is felt during a physical exam.
+Ultrasound allows us to examine internal structures with precision, supporting accurate diagnosis of digestive disorders, urinary issues, endocrine diseases, and more.

-In addition to general imaging, we provide abdominal ultrasound for evaluating digestive and urogenital health, and echocardiograms for diagnosing heart conditions.
-Conditions such as heart disease, organ enlargement, or issues within the pericardial sac can be effectively diagnosed with this approach, often without the need for a heavy sedative.
+In addition to general abdominal imaging, we provide echocardiograms for evaluating heart conditions.
+Conditions such as heart disease, organ enlargement, and fluid around the pericardial sac can be effectively diagnosed with this approach, often without the need for sedation or general anesthesia.

 Advanced Imaging Capabilities and Veterinary Expertise

+Our practice is supported by trained ultrasonographers and visiting specialists who bring specialized skill to each exam.
 We also offer ultrasound-guided fine needle aspiration to sample abnormal tissue, lymph nodes, or internal organs for further testing.
-These minimally invasive procedures allow us to gather diagnostic samples with precision, minimizing discomfort and risk to your pet.
+These minimally invasive procedures gather diagnostic samples with precision, minimizing discomfort and risk to your pet.

 Safe, Comfortable Procedures Without the Need for Anesthesia

-Most ultrasounds for pets can be performed while your animal is awake, resting comfortably on a padded surface.
-Since it’s a non-invasive imaging technique, there’s usually no need for general anesthesia unless the patient is particularly anxious or the procedure requires absolute stillness.
-Your pet may need a small area of fur shaved to allow proper contact between the skin and the ultrasound probe.
+Most ultrasounds can be performed while your pet is awake, resting comfortably on a padded surface.
+Since it is a non-invasive imaging technique, there is usually no need for general anesthesia unless the patient is particularly anxious or the procedure requires absolute stillness.
+A small area of fur may be shaved to allow proper contact between the skin and the ultrasound probe.

-From start to finish, our veterinary team ensures your pet remains calm and comfortable throughout the procedure.
-Results from the ultrasound examination are typically available the same day, allowing us to make timely decisions about treatment or further testing.
+From start to finish, our veterinary team ensures your pet remains calm and comfortable.
+Results are typically available the same day, allowing us to make timely decisions about treatment or further testing.

 Pregnancy Diagnosis and Reproductive Health

-One of the most common uses of ultrasound technology in veterinary medicine is pregnancy diagnosis.
+One of the most common uses of ultrasound in veterinary medicine is pregnancy diagnosis.
 Using real-time imaging, we can monitor fetal development, detect complications, and provide pet owners with peace of mind during a pet’s pregnancy.
-This is especially helpful in breeding animals or when accidental pregnancies are suspected.
+This is especially helpful in breeding animals or when an accidental pregnancy is suspected.

-Ultrasound allows us to visualize individual fetuses and assess their viability, positioning, and growth over time.
-As a non-invasive and painless option, it’s ideal for ongoing monitoring of both the mother and unborn litter without disrupting normal biological processes.
+Ultrasound allows us to visualize individual fetuses, assess their viability, positioning, and growth over time.
+As a non-invasive and painless option, it is ideal for ongoing monitoring of both the mother and unborn litter without disrupting normal biological processes.

 Diagnostic Imaging Services We Provide

-• Abdominal ultrasound with procedures such as abdominocentesis and cystocentesis
+- Abdominal ultrasound — including abdominocentesis and cystocentesis procedures

 An abdominal ultrasound is often recommended when your pet shows signs of digestive issues, weight loss, or abnormal lab results like abnormal blood values or suspicious urine test results.
 This test allows us to examine the liver, spleen, bladder, kidneys, and intestines in detail.
 It helps effectively diagnose growths, inflammation, blockages, or other abnormalities in your pet’s internal organs that may not appear on an X-ray.